-Beginners, like busy people, need an investment portfolio that runs on autopilot and doesn’t gamble their money.
+Beginners, like busy people, need a portfolio that runs on autopilot and doesn’t recklessly gamble their money away.

-It’s also why the portfolio approach is essential for busy people as it reduces your risk of losing money, even from a bank account.
+This is also why the portfolio approach is essential for busy people because it reduces the risk of losing your money, even from a bank account.

-The best way to do this is to start an investment portfolio comprised of high-grade bond bonds (i.e. NOT high-yield bonds), cash and certain stocks.
+The best way to start is to create an initial investment portfolio comprised of high-grade bond bonds (i.e. NOT high-yield bonds), cash and certain stocks.
 Ignore everything else.

-However, bear in mind that stocks are riskier than bonds or cash because their prices are more volatile.
-But, with higher price volatility comes opportunities for higher returns as the prices are going up and down to relatively extreme levels, and more often.
-The trick is to balance the trade-off and set a target percentage for bonds/cash vs stocks.
+However, bear in mind that the reason stocks are riskier than bonds or cash is that their prices are more volatile.
+But, with higher price volatility comes the opportunity for higher returns as the prices are going up and down to relatively extreme levels, and more often.
+The trick is to balance the trade-off by setting a target portfolio percentage for bonds/cash vs stocks.

 You may wonder why I’m not suggesting 100% bonds/cash for a low-risk portfolio?

-It’s simply because stocks and bonds work in a complementary way.
+It’s because stocks and bonds often work in a complementary way.
 When stock prices go up, bond prices drop, and vice-versa.
 Consequently, your portfolio needs to balance the two to prevent losses as much as possible.

 Remember, with portfolio investing, it’s not about single investments but about how all your investments perform together as a team.

 So, the good news is that once you’ve decided on your target percentages for bonds/cash and stocks, they only need to change as your circumstances change.
-Otherwise, rebalance your portfolio to match your ratio every few months to keep it constant.
+Otherwise, rebalance your portfolio to match your ratio every few months to keep the ratio constant.

-Use the asset ratio as your only guide – don’t buy or sell because the markets are going up or down.
+Use the asset ratio as your only guide – don’t buy or sell because the financial markets are going up or down.
+This is so important.
 The success of your portfolio depends on your self-discipline to ride the peaks and troughs!